-- 1. A person in a job in pay band 1 works half-standard hours (183⁄4 hours a week) and regularly does three day shifts each week (including a half hour meal break) between 10am and 4:45pm on Thursdays, Fridays and Saturdays. - 2.
-In this case only the shift worked on Saturday is outside the normal hours set out in paragraph 2 of Annex 5.
+1. A person in a job in pay band 1 works half-standard hours (183⁄4 hours a week) and regularly does three day shifts each week (including a half hour meal break) between 10am and 4:45pm on Thursdays, Fridays and Saturdays.

+2. In this case only the shift worked on Saturday is outside the normal hours set out in paragraph 2 of Annex 5.
 The hours worked outside normal hours each week are, therefore, seven hours (including for this purpose the short meal break).
 Because the pattern is regular, this is also the average.
-If this person had worked full-time standard hours of 37.5 hours a week, with the same proportion of hours outside normal hours, they would have worked double the number of hours outside normal hours.
-The figure of 14 hours a week is, therefore, used in Table 11 in Annex 5 to determine that the appropriate enhancement to the part-time salary is 17 per cent. - 3.
-The enhancement would only need to be re-estimated if the average number of hours outside normal hours increased by three hours a week to 17 hours or more, or fell by more than one hour a week to under 13 hours.
+If this person had worked full-time standard hours of 37.5 hours a week, with the same proportion of hours outside normal hours.
+The figure of 14 hours a week is, therefore, used in Table 11 in Annex 5 to determine that the appropriate enhancement to the part-time salary is 17 per cent.
+3. The enhancement would only need to be re-estimated if the average number of hours outside normal hours a week to 17 hours or more, or fell by more than one hour a week to under 13 hours.
 Neither is likely, however, unless the shift pattern changes.